The Unwanteds: Book 7: Island of Dragons

-In this book, Warbler (The Island of Silence) and The Island of Fire forge an alliance in order to destroy Artimé.
-Meanwhile, on Artimé/Quill, Quill has been obliterated by the fireballs that Gondoleery Rattrap created.
+Warbler and the Island of Fire forge an alliance in order to destroy Artimé, while Quill has been obliterated by the fireballs that Gondoleery Rattrap created.
 Artimé expands its magical boundaries to encompass the rest of the island in order to restore Quill.
-A traveler from the Island of Legends informs Artimé that the island crab Karkinos, who is the Island of Legends, is on the verge of death and is drifting towards the waterfall.
+A traveler from the Island of Legends informs Artimé that Karkinos/the Island of Legends is on the verge of death and is drifting towards the waterfall.
 Henry Haluki takes the seaweed from the Island of Shipwrecks, which if consumed grants immortality, to the giant crab.
 Karkinos regains his strength and is able to muster the strength to back up to his original position.
 Meanwhile, Alex visits the Island of Dragons with the dragon Pan.
-Pan flies him over the colossal crystal wall surrounding the island and Alex discovers that behind the crystal wall is Pan's five children.
+Pan flies him over the colossal crystal wall surrounding the island, and behind the crystal wall are Pan's five children.
 Pan hid her children to protect them from the pirates, who capture sea creatures and cage them.
 Alex returns to Artimé to craft wings for the five dragons and returns to the island to attach them to their intended hosts.
-Some time later, Warbler and the pirates launch their attack on Artimé.
-At the end of the war, Alex's left arm is damaged beyond repair (and since he is left-handed) he cannot do magic anymore.
+Warbler and the pirates launch their attack on Artimé.
+At the end of the war, Alex's left arm is damaged beyond repair, and since he is left-handed he cannot do magic anymore.
 However, he remains Head Mage of Artimé.
-Lani's legs become immobile, and so Aaron designs her a machine to help her walk and she quickly gets used to it.
+Lani's legs become immobile, so Aaron designs her a machine to help her walk.